quantiacs/documentation/en/source/quick_start/quick_start.md

 ## About the platform

-**Quantiacs** hosts quantitative trading contests since 2014 and has allocated more than 30M USD to winning algorithms on futures markets.
+**Quantiacs** has been hosting quantitative trading contests since 2014 and has allocated more than 30M USD to winning algorithms on futures markets.
 We are expanding the universe of assets you can use and adding new tools.

 > We **offer** to users:
 * a space to develop code and test ideas for forecasting global financial markets based on **Jupyter Notebook** and **JupyterLab**;
 * support for **Python**;
 * the power of the full **Anaconda** data science ecosystem;
-* up to free **8 GB of RAM** for each trading strategy;
+* up to **8 GB of free RAM** for each trading strategy;
 * access to historical **data** for futures, the Bitcoin future and cryptocurrencies;
 * trading strategy **templates** for getting started;
 * **prize money**.
-Participate to our <a href='/contest' target='_blank'>competitions</a> and take one of the top spots.
+Participate in our <a href='/contest' target='_blank'>competitions</a> and take one of the top spots.
 Allocations will be made to winners and quants will receive 10% of the generated profits without any downside risk.

 <p class="tip">Get started with Quantiacs!</p>